Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/interim/meeting notes/Dan Planning.md

 Present a summary of team members' personal and technical development (what have you learnt and how have you learned it?);

+Since last presentation I have developed my rapid protoyping skills, using cardboard to speed up the process, and my high-level analysis by performing back-of-the-envelope calculations for the Mini Smile's mass and insulation thickness.

 Practice 5 minute presentation a couple of times